-When planning to open a kindergarten, one of the most fundamental things to consider is the pedagogical approach.
-With many alternatives ranging from progressive to more traditional options, it can be difficult to know which route to take.
+When planning to open a kindergarten, one of the most fundamental things one considers is the pedagogical approach.
+Pedagogy is the heart and soul of any school or kindergarten.
 If you’re interested in bringing the world-famous Finnish early education to your region, keep on reading!

 What is Finnish early education?

 In Finnish early childhood education, we believe that children grow, develop and learn through interaction with the people and environment around them.
 The concept of learning is based on the idea that the child is an active and competent learner.

 Finnish early education is built on the following principles:

 Learning is a holistic process and it takes place everywhere and all the time, not only during teacher-guided activities.
 Whether it’s playing, dressing up, having a meal or unwinding, children learn valuable skills.
 Finnish early education addresses all aspects of a child’s growth, not just their academic advancements, with a focus on children's wellbeing.